Who Are China's Big Tech Companies & What Do They Do?

 What Is Alibaba's Business Model?

-While Amazon’s business model stretches from futuristic grocery retail to creating cutting-edge smart cities , Alibaba is strictly retail-orientated.
+While Amazon's business model stretches from same-day delivery logistics to cloud computing, Alibaba is strictly retail-orientated.
 The Chinese eCommerce giant has three core revenue streams:

-- Tmall — Connecting Multinational Brands.
-Tmall is an online gateway to connect established brands with international markets through a single web platform.
-Tmall’s online physical goods GMV increased by 19% year-over-year — supported by the lightning success of the company’s consumer electronics, fast-moving consumer goods (FMCG) and home furnishing categories.
+• Tmall — Connecting Multinational Brands.
+Tmall is an online gateway to connect established brands with international markets through a single web platform, with particular strength in consumer electronics, FMCG, and home furnishing categories.

-When Google pulled the plug on its Chinese dream in 2010, Baidu was left with free roam to become China’s leading search engine platform.
+When Google pulled the plug on its Chinese search ambitions in 2010, Baidu was left with free roam to become China's leading search engine platform.
 Much like Google, Baidu generates Pay-Per-Click (PPC) ad revenue from businesses who wish to push their site up the Search Engine Results Page (SERP).

 Ping An: China's Data-Savvy Fintech Conglomerate

-Another of China’s big tech companies is an insurance conglomerate called Ping An , the world’s largest insurer by market capitalisation.
+Another of China's big tech companies is an insurance conglomerate called Ping An.
+By total assets, it is the largest insurance group in the world, with a balance sheet of roughly $1.25 trillion.
+By market capitalisation, it sits at around $155 to $160 billion (2026), placing it among the world's top five insurers.
 Although Ping An is a holding company for several subsidiaries, its main business is insurance, banking and financial services.

-It has a very innovative and digitally-savvy operating model built around its core life and health insurance business which in 2020 Q4 accounted for 67% of net profit .
+It has a very innovative and digitally-savvy operating model built around its core life and health insurance business.
 Surrounding the insurance company are a set of apps, like Good Doctor (a digital medicine platform) and Lufax (a wealth advisory arm).
 Customers can also buy a car, get a loan or get educated through other Ping An owned applications.
-The “users” of the adjacent apps are profiled through a super smart data analysis and then targeted when the timing is right with relevant insurance products to become insurance “customers”.
-In this way, their approach to “users” and “customers” is similar to how social media sites view the people who use their services.
+The "users" of the adjacent apps are profiled through smart data analysis and then targeted at the right moment with relevant insurance products to become insurance "customers".
+In this way, their approach to "users" and "customers" is similar to how social media sites view the people who use their services.

-To highlight how tech savvy Ping An is, interviews to become agents at the insurance group, first get profiled by an intelligent machine which grades their voice, choice of words and bodily gestures.
-If you fail to please the robot, you don’t get passed to a human for the second round of interviews!
+To highlight how tech savvy Ping An is, interviews to become agents at the insurance group first get screened by an intelligent AI system which grades voice, word choice and body language.
+If you fail to please the robot, you don't get passed to a human for the second round of interviews!

 Explore New Horizons